LeoSpadim/LeoSpadim/README.md

 <h2>👋 Hi there, I'm Leo, an indie game developer and 3D artist!</h2>
 <p>💼 Graduated in Digital Games, I work on my independent game projects but also develop for other companies.
 In addition to programming, I also dedicate myself to 3D art,  sculpture, and animation for games.</p>
-<p>🌱 Currently, I am studying web development and starting a degree in Design.
+<p>🌱 Currently, I am starting a degree in Design.
 My goal is to diversify my technical knowledge to become a more complete and versatile professional while simultaneously honing my skillset in game development.
 Studying Design will also allow me to improve my skills as a 3D artist for games, enabling me to create better game visuals and aesthetics.</p>

 <h3>Languages & Tools:</h3><br>
 <div>